lserraga/AI/README.md

-                          Basic Bots
+                          Basic chat bots

   What is it?
   -----------

-  The basic bots allows a client to connect to a variable number of bots, run witha docker-compose --scale.
+  The basic bots allows a client to connect to a variable number of chatbots, run with a docker-compose --scale.
 All services dockerized and ready to use with docker-compose.

   Documentation